• Skip to main content

 As some of you may know, I worked in a bakery in Norway for a year and a half.

-My shift often started before the bakery opened for the day and one of the my favorite parts of the morning shift was stepping out of my car, crunching across the dark, frozen parking lot to pull open the heavy back door to the bakery.
-On the other side: An instant flood of warmth and the smell of freshly baked cardamom sweet rolls.
+My shift often started before the bakery opened for the day and one of my favorite parts of the morning shift was stepping out of my car, crunching across the dark, frozen parking lot to pull open the heavy back door to the bakery.

-I’d shout a greeting up the elevator to the baker on the second floor who’d start lowering icing-oozing, still warm pastries for me to place in the display case.
+I'd shout a greeting up the elevator to the baker on the second floor who'd start lowering icing-oozing, still-warm pastries for me to place in the display case.

-How to make this Norwegian sweet roll
+How to make skoleboller

 First, make the custard filling.